The Growth in Grief

 Mallory is thankful for the lack of small talk.
 She can’t help but notice the pace Gladys does everything with- standing to sing, sitting again, opening her well-loved Bible, folding her hands to pray.
 It is a meticulous slowness that doesn’t convey lack of ability, but rather deliberate care.
 By the end of the sermon Mallory’s discomfort has faded into appreciation for being near Gladys.
 Focusing on God side by side with her made the time richer, deeper somehow.

 The service closes and they gather their belongings.
 Mallory wonders what to say or do next.
 “Thank you for sitting with me” sounds juvenile.
 “Well, have a good day” seems insufficient.
 Gladys reaches out and pats Mallory’s arm, “I enjoyed sitting with you, dear.
 It was a comfort.”
-Mallory instinctively exhales, feeling the relief of someone else putting words to your exact emotions.
+Mallory instinctively exhales, feeling that relief of someone else putting words to your exact emotions.

 “Same,” is all she manages.
 And it’s all that’s needed.